School Policies & General Information

 2. The Designated Liaison Person (DLP) is Mary Anne Collins (Principal).

-3. The Deputy Designated Liaison Person (DDLP) is Kathleen Crowley (Vice Principal).
+3. The Deputy Designated Liaison Person (DDLP) is Kathleen Crowley (Deputy Principal).

 4. The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all of the school’s policies, procedures, practices and activities.
 The school will adhere to the following principles of best practice in child protection and welfare.